 The Upper Thames Catchment Management Plan shows that a third of surface rivers in the Cotswolds Catchment are currently of ‘Bad’ or ‘Poor’ ecological status, a third of ‘Moderate’ status and a third in ‘Good’ status.
 The range of pressures in the river systems include: high phosphate levels; poor fish populations and habitats; high levels of phytobenothos (microscopic algae) and high pH.
 These problems are caused by many factors including historical morphological damage to rivers, siltation and diffuse water pollution from agriculture (DWPA).

 The WILD project area includes approximately 11,000 hectares of arable and horticultural land use (Please see Appendix 4 for land use in the project area) that can potentially contribute to DWPA.
 Part of the WILD project area is in a Catchment Sensitive Farming Target Area, but only large farms are targeted under this Natural England and Environment Agency initiative.
 The aim of the WILD project is to join the whole landscape up like a jigsaw, visiting all farms, small holdings and relevant landowners in the whole of the administrative parcel, complementing the CSF project.
-Much of the project are is targeted in the UTCMP under River Basin Management Plan (codes TH0099, TH0412) for cross compliance farm visits and is not in the CSF area..
+Much of the project are is targeted in the UTCMP under River Basin Management Plan (codes TH0099, TH0412) for cross compliance farm visits and is not in the CSF area.
 Figure 1 over leaf shows the water bodies in each administrative parcel and known WFD failures.
-There are detailed parish/town maps for the whole project area showing the water body boundaries and known GES failures.
+There are detailed parish/town maps for the whole project area showing the water body boundaries and known GES failures